Early Retirement Calculator

 Retiring in Belgium: What Americans Need to Know

-The $2,650 monthly budget in Belgium breaks down in ways that reward people who want to actually live somewhere rather than just survive.
-Rent in Ghent or Antwerp for a decent one-bedroom runs $900 to $1,300 depending on location and vintage.
-Groceries at a Delhaize or Lidl for one person come in around $250 to $300 a month, and eating out is genuinely affordable by Western European standards, with a solid restaurant lunch running $15 to $20.
-Public transport in Belgium is extensive and relatively cheap, and most of the cities worth living in are completely walkable and bikeable, so a monthly transit pass at roughly $50 replaces any need for a car.
-For comparison, just parking a car in Seattle or Austin runs $200 to $300 a month before you pay for insurance or gas.
-Healthcare quality scores a 9 out of 10, and while access as an expat requires some setup work, the system is among the best in the world once you are enrolled.
+Ghent or Antwerp one-bedrooms run $900 to $1,300 by location and vintage.
+Groceries at Delhaize or Lidl land at $250 to $300 monthly for one person, and eating out stays genuinely affordable by Western European standards with a solid restaurant lunch at $15 to $20.
+Public transport is extensive and cheap, and the cities worth living in are thoroughly walkable and bikeable.
+Healthcare quality scores 9 of 10, and while expat access requires setup work, the system ranks among the world's best once you are enrolled.

-Healthcare in Belgium operates through a mandatory insurance system called mutualité, and as a legal resident you are required to join a recognized fund, after which costs drop dramatically.
-Expats who go through proper residency registration report paying a fraction of what any US insurance plan would charge for comparable access.
-The friction points are real though: Belgium has three official languages (French, Dutch, and German), and depending on where you live, navigating bureaucracy in Flemish Ghent versus French-speaking Liège is a genuinely different experience.
-English proficiency is among the highest in continental Europe, so daily life is manageable from day one, but official paperwork will test your patience.
-Banking setup is a particular headache since Belgian banks often require proof of income or residency before opening an account, so arriving with a Wise account already active lets you use ATMs, pay rent transfers, and handle currency conversion without getting gouged while you work through the local banking process.
+That healthcare runs through mandatory insurance called mutualité, which legal residents must join, after which costs drop dramatically, with properly registered expats reporting a fraction of what comparable US access would charge.
+The friction is real though.
+Three official languages mean that handling bureaucracy in Flemish Ghent versus French-speaking Liège produces genuinely different experiences.
+English proficiency ranks among continental Europe's highest, making daily life manageable from day one while official paperwork tests your patience regardless.
+Banking is the particular headache, since Belgian banks frequently demand proof of income or residency before opening an account, which is why arriving with Wise already active lets you use ATMs, transfer rent, and convert currency without getting gouged through the local banking process.

-The Americans who thrive in early retirement in Belgium are typically people who wanted Europe but not just tourism.
-They want to belong somewhere with serious infrastructure, intellectual life, and the ability to hop a train to five countries on a whim.
-The high Human Development Index score reflects real-world quality: reliable internet, excellent healthcare, strong rule of law, and political stability.
-What does not work for everyone is the weather.
-Belgium is grey, rainy, and dark for a substantial portion of the year, and people who underestimated that come home faster than almost any other factor.
-The cost of living is not dramatically cheaper than the US the way Southeast Asia is, so if your primary goal is maximum budget stretch, there are better FIRE destinations.
-If your goal is full-service Western European life at a meaningful discount, Belgium makes a strong case.
+The people who thrive here wanted Europe rather than tourism.
+They want to belong somewhere with serious infrastructure, intellectual life, and the ability to reach five countries by train on a whim.
+The high Human Development Index score reflects real conditions: reliable internet, excellent healthcare, strong rule of law, political stability.
+What fails for many is weather, since Belgium runs grey, rainy, and dark across a substantial portion of the year, and underestimating that sends people home faster than any other factor.
+Costs are not dramatically below the US the way Southeast Asia is, so anyone whose primary goal is maximum budget stretch has better options.
+Anyone wanting full-service Western European life at a meaningful discount finds Belgium makes a strong case.

-Before arriving, nail down your residency strategy.
-Americans retiring in Belgium on passive income need to apply for a long-stay visa through the Belgian consulate, since the US passport gives you only 90 days visa-free under Schengen rules, which is not enough to build a life.
-Research the Type D visa process and prepare financial documentation showing your income and assets well in advance.
-Set up Wise before you leave the US so you have a functional card that works at Belgian ATMs without foreign transaction fees while your banking situation gets sorted.
-Visit Ghent and Antwerp on the same trip to get a feel for the language split and neighborhood pace before committing.
-Most Americans figuring out how much to retire in Belgium assume they need more than they do.
-The FIRE number here is $795,000, and it buys a genuinely excellent life.
+Settle your residency strategy before arriving, since Americans retiring on passive income need a long-stay visa through the Belgian consulate, given that a US passport provides only 90 Schengen days, insufficient for building a life.
+Research the Type D visa process and prepare financial documentation on income and assets well ahead.
+Establish Wise before leaving so a functional card works at Belgian ATMs without foreign transaction fees while banking gets sorted.
+Visit Ghent and Antwerp on the same trip to feel the language split and neighborhood pace before committing.
+Most Americans running this math assume they need more than they do.
+The number here is $795,000, and it buys a genuinely excellent life.

 Similar Countries by Monthly Budget